ISA-tools/isa-specs/source/abstract-model.rst

 Study graphs.

 Samples are a special kind of Material node and represent major outputs resulting from a protocol application.
 Sample nodes in the Study graphs SHOULD be preceded by a Process node describing a sample collection process.
 Sample nodes in the Assay graphs SHOULD be followed by a Process node and SHOULD NOT be preceded by any node.

 Data nodes:

-Data nodes represent outputs resulting frmo a protocol application that corresponds to some process that produces data, typically in the form of data files.
+Data nodes represent outputs resulting from a protocol application that corresponds to some process that produces data, typically in the form of data files.
 Data nodes SHOULD record the following:

 :File name: A file name or full path referencing a data file produced by the related process that MAY be packaged with, or is accessible via, the ISA reference implementation content.